Jaweki/promtopia-nextjs_tutorial/README.md

 ## Acknowledgements

 Thanks so much to Adrian at [Javascript Mastery](https://jsmastery.pro), I got a chance to ramp up my web developer skills with react.
-Adrian has a cool way to write code while teaching (as in he literaly explains what every line of code does; way to go Adrian).
+Adrian has a cool way to write code while teaching (as in he literally explains what every line of code does; way to go Adrian).
 Am proud to also have made meaningful use of my time to learn this react in next.js via this tutotial.
-Am greatful for the AI technology Chat GPT. it explains in detail difficult to undertand concepts, generates code samples to emphasise on discussions and more.
+Am greatful for the AI technology Chat GPT.
+The AI explains in detail difficult to undertand concepts, generates code samples to emphasise on discussions and more.
 Thanks to Open AI.

 ## Learn More